huaca pucllana portrait

 Explore the complex

 This complex was separated by an extensive wall from north to south, dividing it into west and east areas.
 It is thought that the west side had a 25-meter pyramid.
 This area was used as a ceremonial and administrative center.
-Instead, the eastern area contained warehouses, public squares for gatherings, and other buildings destined for production.

 Visit the Site Museum

+Inside the complex, visitors can take a museum tour.
+This tour displays various vessels, ceramics, and tools.
 The Lima culture and later cultures used these items.
 They can also learn about their lifestyles and ceremonies, in which they offered tribute to their gods.
 Moreover, visitors will enjoy a beautiful restaurant and a shop that sells Huaca crafts.

 Culinary experience in the restaurant